 Inside the Volcano

 Want to know what a Volcano looks like from the inside?
-Then jump on this Half-Day Lava Caving Trip inside Thrihnjukagigur crater
+Then go on a journey to the center of the earth, on this half-day lava caving trip inside Thrihnjukagigur crater, a truly unique experience!

 May 10th - October 31st